YosefLab/Hotspot/README.md

 # Installation

-Hotspot is installed directly fro mthe git repository using the following command:
+Hotspot is installed directly from PyPI using the following command:

 ```
 pip install hotspotsc